Meet Our Artistic Team

 Zachary Wilcox - Assistant Director of Outreach and Programs

-Zachary started at AFYP in 2013 as a Teaching Artist in the after school program, and grew to be included as the Logistics Coordinator for showcase, workshop, and summer camp programs, a Resident Actor for professional productions, and an Administrative Assistant.
+Zachary started at AFYP in 2013 as a Teaching Artist in the after school program, and grew to be included as the Logistics Coordinator for showcase, workshop, and summer camp programs, a Resident Actor for professional productions, and an Administrative Assistant before becoming AFYP's Assistant Director of Outreach and Programs.
 Recently, Zach co-wrote AFYP's newest professional production, Swings and Slides.
-He is thrilled to serve Acting For Young People and Potomac Arts Academy’s many programs and families.
+He is thrilled to serve Acting For Young People and Mason Community Arts Academy’s many programs and families.

 Zach has a passion for the arts, which he loves to express through acting and writing.
 He is a co-founder and co-artistic director of Who What Where Theater Collective, which had its premier production We Found the Wild Things in July of 2017, and looks forward to creating professional quality performances for years to come.
 He holds a BA in Theatre from George Mason University with concentrations in performance and playwriting/dramaturgy where he graduated magna cum laude in 2015.
 Since then, he has continued his acting training at Studio Theatre in D.C. and continues writing as often as possible.